Jackson Haines

-Jackson Haines (1840–1875) was an American ballet dancer and figure skater who is regarded as the father of modern figure skating.
+Jackson Haines (1838–1875) was an American figure skater and roller skater who is regarded as the father of modern figure skating.

 Life

 Haines was a trained ballet dancer.
 When he was a young man, he performed in skating exhibitions and on the variety stages.
-At this time, figure skating was performed in the "English style", which was rigid and formal, unlike what is performed today.
+At this time, figure skating was performed in the "English Style", which was rigid and formal, unlike what is performed today.
 Haines's style was in complete contrast; he used his ballet background to create graceful programs, and introduced accompanying music, an innovation.
 He also screwed his figure skates directly onto his boots, which added stability and allowed him to do more athletic leaps and jumps.
 The common practice of the time was to strap the blades onto the boot, but direct attachments of skates based on the designs of the accomplished skater and author, "Captain" Robert Jones had been manufactured in London as early as 1772.

-Haines's style was not well received in the United States.
-He went to Europe to display and teach it, which became known as the "International style".
-He lived in Vienna for a time, where his skating became popular.
+Haines left the United States via Boston during the height of the American Civil War.
+He went to Europe and gave ice and roller skating exhibitions in over a dozen countries.
+He performed before royalty and taught his style of skating, which later became known as the "International Style", in Scandinavia.
+He was particularly popular in Vienna, where he gave a number of exhibitions on both the ice and stage.
+Haines was also instrumental in the founding of the Wiener Eislaufverein (Wiener EV), one of the oldest and most active skating clubs in the world, and helped develop the Viennese style of figure skating.